quikdev/go/README.md

 ## Todo

 The `todo` command is a convenience method that parses all of the `.go` files, identifying comments that start with `// TODO:`, `// TODO -`, or case insensitive variations (multiline comments supported too).
 All items are output to the screen.
-It is also possible to save this reort to disk.
+It is also possible to save this report to disk.

 ```sh
 Usage: QuikGo todo